 Future Market Leaders

 Potential market leaders who could break into the space.
-In a if you were launching the first ever voice-operated concierge, you would look at Microsoft, Apple, and Google.
+For example, if you were launching the first ever voice-operated concierge, you would look at Microsoft, Apple, and Google.
 Ask how these tech giants would enter the market and what strategies they would employ.

 Data Collection Strategy: Qual-Quant-Qual (Q3 Formula) Read our NewtonX – Microsoft case study to see Q3 applied.

 Each of these groups can give data and insights that, together, can be used as variables to calculate overall market size and product-market fit.
-This next section will outline how to employ different data collection strategies for each cohort.
+The section below will outline how to employ different data collection strategies for each cohort.
 The following section will detail how to calculate the results into an accurate market size estimate.

 Product-market fit research: How do you ask?

 This is sometimes a tricky question.
-Each cohort has different data points to offer, and should therefore be approached differently in terms of data collection.
+Each cohort has different data points to offer.
+They should therefore be approached differently in terms of data collection.

-Next, data from comparables can be collected through either a small scale survey or through expert phone interviews (2-5) with former executives.
+Next, data from comparables can come from either a small scale survey or through expert phone interviews (2-5) with former executives.
 The data should reveal the market size of the comparable (e.g. $Xb).

 Future Market Leaders